Morphine for Obstructive Sleep Apnea

 Yes, you may need to stop taking certain medications.
 The trial excludes participants using medications that affect breathing, such as other opioids, barbiturates, benzodiazepines, and some antidepressants.
 It's important to discuss your current medications with the trial team to see if any changes are needed.

-Is morphine generally safe for humans?
+Is there any evidence suggesting that morphine is likely to be safe for humans?

 DJ